Pão de queijo: Main ingredients

 The type of cheese varies according to preference or availability.
 The most used are mozzarella, parmesan, and minas or canastra cheese (either in its "ripened" or "standard" version).
 The cheese gives the typical flavor of the cheese bread, hence its name.

 There is also the boiled cheese bread with a preparation technique that requires boiling water while preparing, sometimes mixed with vegetable oil in flour.
-The boiled cheese bread has the closest taste of natural, as in the boiling process the dough is pre-cooked.
+The boiled cheese bread has the closest taste of natural flavor, as in the boiling process the dough is pre-cooked.